abajwa-hw/search-demo/README.md

 - This will install and start the Document Crawler
   - ![Image](../master/screenshots/service-installation.png?raw=true)

-- Tail the log file to get detailed status
+- Tail the log file to get detailed status.
+When you see ```Binding to /0.0.0.0:9090```, then the app is up
 ```
 tail -f /var/log/doc-crawler.log
 ```